 - Who am I

-I, Dr Oonagh Duffy at Glasgow Clinical Psychologist deliver independent psychological therapy and counselling to children, adolescents and adults in clinic rooms, outside of the therapy room during behavioural experiments, or occasionally in the home of clients.
-Glasgow Clinical Psychologist is owned and directed by me, Dr Oonagh Duffy.
+I, Dr Oonagh Duffy at Glasgow Psychologist ltd deliver independent psychological therapy and counselling to children, adolescents and adults in clinic rooms, outside of the therapy room during behavioural experiments, or occasionally in the home of clients.
+Glasgow Psychologist ltd is owned and directed by me, Dr Oonagh Duffy.
 I am registered with the Health and Care Professions Council (HCPC).

 - Data Control